jimratliff/GenoMac-user/README.md

 Thus, to add the dotfiles for a new package, it is *not* sufficient to add those dotfiles to a new package in `stow_directory` (though this is necessary)!
 In addition, the name of the package must be added to the space-separated `PACKAGES_LIST` in `stow_dotfiles.sh

 ### Implement the initial set of macOS-related settings
-The next step is to implement settings that aren’t captured by the above dotfiles but instead relate to macOS settings or settings of the built-in GUI apps that come automatically on every Mac.
+The next step is to implement settings that aren’t captured by the above dotfiles such as many macOS settings or settings of the built-in GUI apps that come automatically on every Mac.

 ```shell
 cd ~/.genomac-user